bbatsov/batsov.com/_posts/2012-10-14-emacs-on-osx.markdown

 comments: true
 categories: articles
 tags:
-- emacs
+- Emacs
-- osx
+- OSX
 ---

 ## Prelude

-In this article I'll share with you a few tips and tricks about running Emacs under the Max OSX operating system.
+In this article I'll share with you a few tips and tricks about running Emacs under the Mac OSX operating system.

 ## Installation